 - Burp Cloths: You can never have too many baby burp cloths, even in the wilderness.
 Along with keeping messes off your baby (and you), burp cloths are extremely useful for wiping up random spills, runny noses and food that didn’t quite make it to the baby’s mouth.
-Our cotton flannel burp cloths can pull double-duty as a cozy blanket for your baby and feature a cute bear design that is perfect for camping!
+Our burp cloths can pull double-duty as a cozy blanket for your baby and feature a cute bear design that is perfect for camping!

 - Bibs: If your baby is eating solids, pack some baby bibs to keep their food off their little face.

 - Portable High Chair: Portable high chairs, also called travel high chairs, give your baby a safe spot to chow down at your campsite.
 When you’re not camping, you can use your portable high chair for restaurants, grandma’s house and to save space at home.

 Nature is chock-full of benefits for your baby.
 But let’s face it—the natural world can also be pretty intimidating!
 Your baby may feel uncertain in a new and unfamiliar environment.
 Comfort items, along with a regular routine, can go a long way in helping your child “warm up” faster to their new environment.